cloudify-cosmo/cloudify-rest-docs/content/_execution_schedules.md

 * `schedule-id`: The id of the execution schedule to update.

 ### Request Body
+All fields below are optional.

 Property | Type | Description
 --------- | ------- | -----------
 `since` | string | A string representing the earliest date and time this workflow should be executed at, of the format `%Y-%m-%d %H:%M:%S`.
-Must be provided.
-`until` | string | A string representing latest date and time this workflow may be executed at, of the format `%Y-%m-%d %H:%M:%S`.
-May be empty.
+`until` | string | A string representing the latest date and time this workflow may be executed at, of the format `%Y-%m-%d %H:%M:%S`.
 `frequency` | string | A string representing the frequency with which to run the execution, e.g. `2 weeks`.
-Must be provided if no `rrule` is given and `count` is other than 1.
 `count` | integer | Maximum number of times to run the execution.
-If left empty, there's no limit on repetition.
 `weekdays` | string | A string representing the weekdays on which to run the execution, e.g. `su,mo,tu`.
-If left empty, the execution will run on any weekday.
 `rrule` | string | A string representing a scheduling rule in the iCalendar format, e.g. `RRULE:FREQ=DAILY;INTERVAL=3`, which means "run every 3 days".
 Mutually exclusive with `frequency`, `count` and `weekdays`.
 `slip` | integer | Maximum time window after the target time has passed, in which the scheduled execution can run (in minutes).
-If not provided, defaults to 0.
 `stop_on_fail` | boolean | If set to true, once the execution has failed, the scheduler won't make further attempts to run it.
-If not provided, defaults to `false`.
 `enabled` | boolean | Set to false to make the scheduler ignore this schedule, until set to true again.

 Valid **frequency** expressions are of the form `<integer> minutes|hours|days|weeks|months|years`.
 These can be also written without a space after the number, without the final `s`, or using the short forms `min|h|d|w|mo|y`.